 International Childhood Cancer Day

-Dr Alina Sadaf also emphasised the need to raise awareness amongst doctors to recognise the signs and symptoms of childhood cancer.
-This can enable health practitioners to make an early referral to specialist cancer centres that can help save a child’s life by getting the “right care at the right time by the right team”.
+The development of cancer centers and a robust nationwide network of referral can go a long way in improving survival of children with cancer.
+National awareness campaigns that target medical professionals to recognize the signs and symptoms of childhood cancer and make an early referral to a specialist cancer center can help save a child’s life by getting the “right care at the right time by the right team”.